Richa Gangopadhyay

-She was cast along with the prominent actors like Venkatesh Daggubati, Ravi Teja, Prabhas, Rana Daggubati, Dhanush and Silambarasan.
+She was cast along with the prominent actors like Venkatesh Daggubati,Nagarjuna ,Ravi Teja, Prabhas, Rana Daggubati, Dhanush, and Silambarasan.

-Her notable films include Leader (2010) and later worked on several commercially successful Telugu films such as Nagavalli (2010), Mirapakaay (2011), Sarocharu (2012) and Mirchi (2013).
+Her notable films include Leader (2010) and later worked on several commercially successful Telugu films such as Nagavalli (2010), Mirapakaay (2011), Sarocharu (2012), and Mirchi (2013).

 Early life

-Richa Gangopadhyay was born on 20 March 1986 in New Delhi.
-Her family moved to the United States at the age of three.
+Richa Gangopadhyay was born on 20 March 1986, to a Bengali Brahmin family in New Delhi.
+Her family moved to the United States when she was only three.